-1. Senator is achieved when a Tribune who has already attained Tribune x8 status makes contact and exchanges SKCC numbers and names with 200 different SKCC Tribunes or Senators.
+1. Senator is achieved when a Tribune who has already attained Tribune x8 status makes contact and exchanges SKCC numbers and names with 200 unique(distinct) SKCC Tribunes or Senators.

 Note: For brevity, throughout the rest of this page the term Tribune refers to any member who holds a T or S.

 2. QSOs for the Senator Award may be made at any time on any amateur band, including WARC bands.
-Contacts must be made using a straight key, bug, or side swipper.
-The SKCC Board of Directors can grant exceptions to this provision on a case-by-case basis to those with physical disabilities that prevent the use of such keys.
-To request an exemption, use the "Email the SKCC Board" link under the Club Contacts section of the navigation column at left.
+Contacts must be made using a straight key, bug, or side swiper.
+Waivers from this policy are possible.
+For details, see the club's policy on approved keying devices here.

 3. Only contacts made on or after 01 August 2013 count toward the SKCC Senator Award.
 Neither the SKCC club call (K9SKC) nor any special-event call sign (such as K3Y) will be accepted as credit for contacts.
 However, you may use the FCC-assigned call of an operator who uses either of those special call signs, provided that you have not previously used that operator on the Senator application and they give you their FCC-assigned call during the QSO.

 4. Any member number used on a Senator Award application may be used only once.
 Members are defined by their SKCC member numbers, not by their call signs, which may change over time.

 5. Endorsements (up to x10) for contacting additional multiples of 200 Tribunes are available for the basic award.
 Endorsements for contacting 200 Tribunes on individual bands (up to x10) also are available.

 Note: Mark Glenn, K7MJG, has created a very useful chart showing the requirements for the Centurion, Tribune, and Senator awards that answers most common questions.
 The chart is available here: The Path to Senator